 Your age is a factor.
 Your loan, formally known as a Home Equity Conversion Mortgage, can amount to about 50% to 70% of your home’s value, depending on your age and other variables.
 The older you are and the more equity you have in the house, the more you can get.
 A 70-year-old in a $300,000 house, for example, might be able to borrow about $173,000 before subtracting upfront costs such as a mortgage insurance premium and any balance owed on a preexisting mortgage.
 (Estimate your borrowing limit at reversemortgage.org.)

 You’ll have a safety net.
 You can take the money as a monthly payment, lump sum, or line of credit to tap as needed.
 Financial planners say the credit line is usually your best option.
-You’ll pay a floating rate on the withdrawn money, now around 4%—about the same as for a traditional home-equity line of credit.
+You’ll pay a floating rate on the withdrawn money —about the same as for a traditional home-equity line of credit.
 But unlike the case with a HELOC, your borrowing has no set time limit.
 Your lender can’t reduce your credit line; in fact, it will grow over time.
 “Maybe you’ll never use it, but if you have a financial shock or health care crisis, it’s there,” says Salter.

 Costs have dropped.
 While reverse mortgages are more expensive to set up—upwards of $5,000, vs. a few hundred dollars for a HELOC—they have come down in price.
 In 2013 the initial insurance premium was cut to 0.5% of a home’s value, down from 2.5%, provided you limit your borrowing in year one.
 That’s a saving of $6,000 on a $300,000 home.